odedd/table_sortable/README.md

 #### table_sortable_headers
 ##### Syntax: `table_sortable_headers [html_attributes]`
 Renders the table header columns, each one inside a \<th> tag.
-Notice that it _does not_ wrap a \<tr> tag around the headers, to allow you adding columns before of after TableSortable's headers.
+Notice that it _does not_ wrap a \<tr> tag around the headers, allowing you to add columns before of after TableSortable's headers.

 It also renders data attributes that let tableSorter.js know the columns behaviour:
 - `data-filter="false"` if the column's `filter` attribute is set to `false`.